mrquantumoff/quadrant/README.md

 # Quadrant for Minecraft

-> An easy way to manage your modpacks, written in Dart and Flutter.
+> An easy way to manage your modpacks, written in React and Rust.

-> Formerly Minecraft Modpack Manager Reborn
+## This readme is outdated.
+It will be updated once, I ship the first public preview of Quadrant (Next)

 ### Installation guide: